big-data-and-economics/big-data-class-materials/README.md

 2. A 2.5% participation bonus on your final grade that I will award at my discretion.
 3. I offer a bonus point for each typo corrected on problem sets *and* solutions.
 This is capped at 10 points per student per problem set.

+I have given instructions on how to execute a pull request of a *specific* commit (instead of your entire commit history) in the [FAQ](#pull-request-of-a-specific-commit).

 ### Problem sets

 Throughout the course you will engage in problem sets that deal with actual data.
 These may seem out of step with what we do in class, but they are designed to get you to think about how to apply the tools we learn in class to real data.
 As the class progresses, the problem sets will align more neatly with the material.